FAIRplus/the-fair-cookbook/content/recipes/infrastructure/chemical-identities.md

 groovy badRecords.groovy -f foo.sdf
 ```

-The output may look like:
+The output may look like this:

 ```
 Sulfinpyrazone  Omitted undefined stereo        WARNING